Coverage-based Example Selection for In-Context Learning: Preliminaries

-The interpretable and training-free nature of the ICL makes it an attractive alternative to supervised fine-tuning.
+The interpretable and training-free nature of ICL makes it an attractive alternative to supervised fine-tuning.
 However, its performance is highly sensitive to the choice and order of demonstrations.

 \paragraph{Demonstration Selection} identifies which examples to include in the prompt for any test instance.
-Formally, given a test input $x_{\text {test}}$ and a pool of candidate demonstrations $\mathcal{T}=\left\{ z_i \right\}_{i=1}^N = \left\{\left(x_i, y_i\right)\right\}_{i=1}^N$, the goal is to select a subset of $k \ll N$ demonstrations that when included in the context make $\mathbf{y}_{\text {test }}$ the most likely generation.
+Formally, given a test input $x_{\text {test}}$ and a pool of candidates $\mathcal{T}=\left\{ z_i \right\}_{i=1}^N = \left\{\left(x_i, y_i\right)\right\}_{i=1}^N$, the goal is to select a subset of $k \ll N$ demonstrations that when included in the context make $\mathbf{y}_{\text {test }}$ the most likely generation.
 A naive approach is to randomly sample $k$ instances from $\mathcal{T}$, but this is sub-optimal since the demonstrations are often completely unrelated to the test input.
-Instead, the standard approach to selecting demonstrations that is informative about the test input is to independently assign each candidate $z$ a score $\score(x, z)$ using a relevance metric and then select the top $k$ candidates.
+Instead, the standard approach to selecting demonstrations that are informative about the test input is to independently assign each candidate $z$ a score $\score(x_{\text{test}}, z)$ using a relevance metric and then select the top $k$ candidates.

-\paragraph{Relevance Metrics} The two most commonly used relevance metrics for scoring demonstration are \COS{} and \BM{}. \COS{} uses a representation function $\mathcal{R}$ to map the textual linearizations of the candidates and the test input to unit-norm embeddings $\mathbf{r}_x=\mathcal{R}(x)$ in a common vector space and then computes the score as the dot product, $\mathtt{cosine}(x, z) = \mathbf{r}_x^T \mathbf{r}_z$.
-BM25, on the other hand, is a sparse information retrieval algorithm that views the test input and the candidates as bags of terms and measures relevance as a weighted recall or coverage of these terms.
-Formally, the relevance of a candidate $z$ is:
+\paragraph{Relevance Metrics} The two most commonly used relevance metrics for scoring demonstration are \COS{} and \BM{}.
+Cosine similarity uses a representation function $\mathcal{R}$ to independently map the textual linearizations of inputs to unit-norm embeddings $\mathbf{r}_x=\mathcal{R}(x)$ in a common vector space and then scores the candidate $z$ using the dot product, $\mathtt{cosine}(x_{\text{test}}, z) = \mathbf{r}_{x_{\text{test}}}^T \mathbf{r}_z$.
+BM25, on the other hand, is a sparse information retrieval algorithm belonging to a class of TF-IDF measures that view the test input and the candidates as bags of terms and measures relevance as a weighted recall or coverage of these terms:

-where $T_x$ and $T_z$ are the set of terms in $x$ and $z$ respectively, and $\mathtt{tf}(s, T_z)$ and $\mathtt{idf}(s)$ are the term frequency and inverse document frequency statistics that measure the coverage of a particular term and the relative importance of terms respectively.
+Here $T_x$ and $T_z$ are the set of terms in $x$ and $z$ respectively, and $\mathtt{tf}(s, T_z)$ and $\mathtt{idf}(s)$ are the term frequency and inverse document frequency statistics that measure the coverage of a particular term and the relative importance of terms respectively.
+We use $\mathtt{tf}$ and $\mathtt{idf}$ as per the Okapi variant of BM25 \citep{robertson1993okapitrec,SprckJones2000APM}.